 How to Pick the Perfect Home Standby Generator

-A big storm hits, and after days of stumbling around lighting candles and melting in the Sahara Desert that is your home, you swear you wonít let another day pass without getting a standby generator.
+A big storm hits, and after days of stumbling around lighting candles and throwing out spoiled fridge food, you swear you won’t let another day pass without getting a standby generator.
 When you get your internet back, that is.

 Even with an emergency portable generator, the frustration doesn't end.

-Sure, you might be able to power a refrigerator and a couple of lights, but you'll still have to: drive to the gas station, wait in line, lug around a jug of gasoline, place your generator outside (if it stops raining), run extension cords to the house, and hope it starts!
+Sure, you might be able to power a refrigerator and a couple of lights, but you'll still have to: drive to the gas station, wait in line, lug around a jug of gasoline, place your generator outside, run extension cords to the house, and hope it starts!

 The first step in selecting a good standby for your home starts with identifying the fuel type.